psprakashkkdi/redisdbtransition/README.md

-This script if useful for migrating the keys from one db in redis to another. you can migrate from one ip to another as well
+This script is useful for migrating the keys from one db in redis to another. you can migrate from one ip to another as well

 Steps